ivivona/servant-ts/README.md

 ## Example

-A [Real World](https://realworld.io/) [backend](https://github.com/ivivona/realworld-backend-servant-ts) using this library and Postgres SQL.
+A [backend](https://github.com/ivivona/realworld-backend-servant-ts) implementation of the [Real World](https://realworld.io/) specification using this library and Postgres SQL.

 ## Future work
 - [ ] Make it solid